apache/beam/CONTRIBUTING.md

 * Development setup and testing your changes
 * Submitting a pull request and finding a reviewer

-To build and install the whole project from the source distribution, you may need some additional tools installed in your system.
+To build and install the whole project from the source distribution, you need additional tools installed in your system including:

+* JDK 8 or later
+* Python 3
+* pip
+* setuptools
+* Go 1.12 or later
+* virtualenv
+* tox
+* Docker

-In a Debian-based distribution:
+To install these in a Debian-based distribution:

 ```
 sudo apt-get install \